arvin-dwarka/Udacity_Data_Analyst/P7_Design_an_A:B_Test/README.md

 | Net conversion    | 10.93125%                | 0.75% | 27,413             | 685,325                    |

 To achieve the necessary number of pageviews for the retention metric, it would take 117 days of complete site traffic, which is too long for an A/B test.
-Thus, only gross conversion and net conversion are used as evaluation metrics with the required number of pageviews being 685,325 and taking only 35 days at a 50% site traffic percentage.
+Thus, only gross conversion and net conversion are used as evaluation metrics with the required number of pageviews being 685,325 and taking only 18 days at a 100% site traffic percentage.

 ### Duration vs. Exposure

 The fraction of Udacity's site traffic to be redirected for this experiment is purely driven by the risk tolerance of the experimenter.
-I feel that a 50% share gives a good balance between the length of the experiment of 35 days (34.3 days rounded up) and the risk tolerance of exposing users to uncertain changes.
-That is, with a 50% traffic redirected as test subjects, there will be 50-50 split between the control and experimental groups where each have 25% of the overall site traffic.
-If this experiment turns out to have a negative impact on the business, only 25% of all site visitors are at risk.
-Reducing this risk will require lengthening the duration of the experiment from 35 days, which is not desirable for an A/B test.
+I feel that a 100% share towards this experiment gives a good and tolerable balance between the length of the experiment of 18 days (17.1 days rounded up) and the risk tolerance of exposing users to uncertain changes.
+That is, with all traffic redirected as test subjects, there will be 50-50 split between the control and experimental groups where each have 50% of the overall site traffic.
+If this experiment turns out to have a negative impact on the business, only 50% of all site visitors are at risk.
+Reducing this risk will require lengthening the duration of the experiment from 18 days, which is not desirable for an A/B test.

 Experiment Analysis